Meet Our Therapists

 LICSW, CIMHP

-Caroline, a licensed therapist with over 12 years of experience, specializes in supporting women who have experienced trauma in various forms- whether recent or in childhood- along with anxiety and dysfunctional relationships.
+Caroline, our founder, is a seasoned therapist with over 12 years of experience.
+She specializes in supporting women who have experienced trauma in various forms- whether recent or in childhood- along with anxiety and dysfunctional relationships.
 Many of the women she has partnered with have goals to improve self-esteem, set boundaries, learn emotional regulation tools, reestablish safety from prior trauma, and improve attachment with themselves and others.

 As a certified EMDR therapist, Caroline partners with clients to process past traumas with this highly effective therapy.
 Her clients describe EMDR as life-changing and she takes great joy in witnessing their healing from their past.
 Her warm, person-centered approach encourages clients to embrace their authentic selves while gently challenging them to grow.
 By incorporating the mind+ body connection into her practice, Caroline ensures a comprehensive focus on physical and mental wellness.
 Caroline incorporates spirituality into therapy session upon request, drawing from her Christian worldview to support clients in their faith journey.